mixtape-bot/.github/profile/README.md

 In case you haven't noticed, Mixtape has been offline for 2 months.
 This isn't due to any concerns with playing YouTube but instead a result of the primary owner's Discord Account being compromised.

-If you are still in our old Support Server please leave it and join our the [**Dimensional Fun**](https://discord.gg/8R4d8RydT4) server where you can get in contact with us and have a chance to try out our new Bot.
+If you are still in our old Support Server please leave it and join [**Dimensional Fun**](https://discord.gg/8R4d8RydT4), a place where you can get in contact with us and have a chance to try out our new Bot when it's done :)

 We hope you enjoyed the bot while it lasted!